hashed-io/hashed-private-client-api/README.md

 `npm i --save @smontero/hashed-private-client-api`

-Access to most of the functionality is done through the HashedPrivate object which enables its configuration and provides access to the dfferent API objects:
+Access to most of the functionality is done through the HashedPrivate object which enables its configuration and provides access to the different API objects:

 `import { HashedPrivate } from '@smontero/hashed-private-client-api'`